alljoyn/interfaces/interfaces/org.alljoyn.BulkDataTransfer/theory-of-operation.md

 the BulkDataTransfer interface since it is the contents represented by the bus object that needs to be protected.

+There are 2 different means for transferring data:

+  * **Random access** - This method allows a client direct control over what data is delivered and when.
+It is restricted to working only with bounded data transfers.
+Each client accessing the same data set has independent control over the data that gets transferred.
+This is best for copying/moving files.
+This does not require that the server understand the data being transferred.
+  * **Streaming** - This method allows a server to deliver the same data to one or more clients simultaneously under control of the server.
+This can be used for both bounded and unbounded data.
+Auxiliary interfaces may provide clients with indirect control of the streamed data, but any usage of such interfaces would affect all recipients of the streamed data.
+This is best for live data and delivery to multiple consumers where loss of data is not a critical failure.
+Often, this will require the sender to have some understanding of the data being sent.

-### Bounded bulk data transfer
+### Random access bulk data transfer

-Bulk data transfers of bounded data are typically backed by a file or data store of some sort.
+Random access bulk data transfers of bounded data are typically backed by a file or data store of some sort.
 This can have certain data race implications for scenarios that support both writing and reading.
 This theory of operation cannot mandate specific behavior in such a case since different scenarios may have their own required behavior that must be followed.
 Such behavioral requirements are expected to be defined in the theory of operation for the data/media/file discovery and selection mechanism to which the usage scenario applies.

 In the cases where the usage scenario does not dictate the behavior, it is recommend that the following behavior be adopted.
 There are effectively 6